 It is perhaps a bit surprising that so many people that get laser hair removal are in the 40-55 age range, but this is also a time where people can start growing hair in areas they didn’t before due to hormonal or other changes.

 Laser hair removal is a procedure that suits a wide range of people who have unwanted hair.
 Sometimes it is because people do not like shaving all the time, other times it is due to having darker colored hair in what they consider to be unsightly places, or maybe hair starts growing in an area it wasn’t before such as the back.

-If you are curious about laser hair removal make an appointment for a free consultation with one of our dermatologists today to see if it is the right option for you.
+If you are curious about laser hair removal make an appointment for a free consultation today to see if it is the right option for you.